rainerenglisch/IBM-Applied-Data-Science-Capstone/report2.md

 The winner neighborhood "Hakenfelde" lies in North West outer border of Berlin.

 # Discussion
-section where you discuss any observations you noted and any recommendations you can make based on the results.
+Hier I want to show the result of comparing my home neighborhood in Bonn with the neighborhoods in Berlin.

 ## Distribution of euclidean distances
 ![alt text](https://github.com/rainerenglisch/IBM-Applied-Data-Science-Capstone/raw/master/distribution_distances.png "Distribution of distances")
 The distance results are very interesting as it is skewed to right.
 Nearly 90% of the distances are around 1.
 That is, there are not many good matches.
+For other location in Bonn, I experienced a uniform distribution of the distances.

 ## List of top ten neighborhoods with smallest distances
 ![alt text](https://github.com/rainerenglisch/IBM-Applied-Data-Science-Capstone/raw/master/top_ten_recommended_neighboorhoods_list.png "List of smallest distances to home neighborhood feature vector")